nickytonline/vscode-gatsby-snippets/README.md

 ## Working with Markdown

-**Note:** You can author your README using Visual Studio Code.
 Here are some useful editor keyboard shortcuts:

 * Split the editor (`Cmd+\` on OSX or `Ctrl+\` on Windows and Linux)
 * Toggle preview (`Shift+CMD+V` on OSX or `Shift+Ctrl+V` on Windows and Linux)